WxxShirley/GNN4TaskPlan/README.md

   [![Paper](https://img.shields.io/badge/Paper-arXiv%20Link-blue)](https://arxiv.org/abs/2405.19119)

-This is the official implementation for paper "Can Graph Learning Improve Task Planning?"
+This is the official implementation for our NeurIPS 2024 paaper "Can Graph Learning Improve Task Planning?"

 ###